bytedeveloperr/fibril/README.md

 ## FIBRIL

-Fibril is a decentralized platform where fans can support their favorite creators.
-It's basically a decentralized version of patreon
+Fibril is a decentralized platform where fans can support their favorite creators and their Projects with ERC20 tokens, NFTs, etc. Fibril iss basically a decentralized version of patreon and OpenCollective.

 ### Features

-Currently, The following features have been implemented
+Currently, The following features have been implemented and more will be implemented

-- Login by connecting metamask
+- Login by connecting with metamask or walletconnect
 - Update and Publish creator details
 - Upload creator's image to ipfs
 - Support creator with ERC20 Tokens (USDT, USDC and DAI) and MATIC